What Is an Appraisal Contingency? Understanding This Real Estate Contract Provision

 “If you have a buyer that you know can cover [any difference in the sale price and appraised value] and the buyer wants the property badly enough, they’ll typically waive the appraisal contingency,” says Shea.

 Ultimately, if the home is getting lots of offers, the seller and their agent will have to work together to decide what their best offer is with all factors considered.
-And as cash offers rise across the nation — accounting for almost a third of home sales in the first half of 2021 — the right offer might include no appraisal or potential financing risks at all.
+And as all-cash offers reached an all-time high in a decade, the right offer might include no appraisal or potential financing risks at all.

 If you’re interested in getting an all-cash offer, consider using HomeLight’s Simple Sale platform.